HKUDS/GFormer/ReadMe.md

 <img src='fig/framework.jpg'>

 ## Environment
-The codes of RMGT are implemented and tested under the following development environment:
+The codes of GFormer are implemented and tested under the following development environment:

 <p>PyTorch: